MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ====================================================================== -->
 ## Navigate to pages and manage loaded content

-In the WebView2 control you can manage navigation to web pages and content loaded in the web pages.
+Through the WebView2 control, your app can manage navigation to webpages and manage content that's loaded in the webpages.

 <!-- ------------------------------ -->
 #### Manage content loaded into WebView2

 These APIs load, stop loading, and reload content to WebView2.
 The content that's loaded can be:
-*  From a URL.
+*  Content from a URL.
 *  A string of HTML.
 *  Local content via virtual host name to local folder mapping.
-*  From a constructed network request.
+*  Content from a constructed network request.

 ##### [.NET/C#](#tab/dotnetcsharp)